Tuesday, 11th April, 2023

 Part of the ruins of Tintagel Castle

-This bridge saves visitors have to descend and then ascend
+This bridge saves visitors having to descend and then

 Looking at the trees and bushes will give you some idea of